MATT WINKELMEYERGETTY IMAGES

-Instagram President Adam Moseri announced that the pilot of hiding “likes” on Instagram to share photos and videos will also be applied in the United States.
+Instagram President Adam Moseri announced that the pilot of hiding “likes” on Instagram to share photos and videos would also be applied in the United States.

-“We have tested to make likes on Instagram private in a number of countries this year,” Moseri said in a tweet.
-“We are working to expand these tests to include a small part of users in the United States next week.”
+“We have tested to make likes on Instagram private in several countries this year,” Moseri said in a tweet.
+“We are working on expanding these tests to include a small part of users in the United States next week.”

 Facebook confirmed in September that it was working to hide the number of “likes” received by the publications.

 Similar measures would prompt people, to simply focus on the content in the publications.
 Not on the number of “likes” a publication has received.
 Which is essential for users.

 Facebook’s Instagram service began in May in Canada and then in July in Australia, Italy, Ireland, Japan, Brazil and New Zealand.
 With the aim of reducing pressure on users after criticizing the application for its negative impact on mental health.